Any links to Amazon are affiliate links.

 Whenever I have asked the question of what worked for people for combating eczema, I always get a large variety of answers.
 The number of creams/lotions/oils that have helped people alone is a bit overwhelming.
-I think the good news there is that a lot of these creams work--that is why a lot of people use different creams.
+I think the good news there is that a lot of these creams work–that is why a lot of people use different creams.
 You would never try something different if you are using something that works.
-Something interesting to me, however, is that there are a number of products that have been recommended in the past that didn't even come up this time.
+Something interesting to me, however, is that there are a number of products that have been recommended in the past that didn’t even come up this time.
+This post contains affiliate links.

 If you are nervous about trying something out and wasting money on something that won’t help, I have found the products that are most commonly suggested and have been suggested over the years (as well as now) are CeraVe, Aquaphor, Aveeno, and Coconut Oil.
 Hydrocortisone Cream is also commonly listed as something helpful for getting the irritated skin to calm down.
 My doctor always cautions against using hydrocortisone for too long.
 It is good to talk to your doctor about how long is safe.
 I usually will only do 2-3 days in a row.